 - German cockroaches are thigmotactic.
 That’s a fancy term, meaning that they prefer to congregate in confined spaces, including even the smallest cracks and crevices.

-Exclusion for pests means you minimize the number of hiding places for cockroaches, as well as limiting their ability to move.
+Pest control includes minimizing the number of hiding places for cockroaches, as well as limiting their ability to move.

 - Inspect groceries for cockroaches before storing them.
 These cockroaches have been known to infest grocery bags.